 Frequently Asked Questions

-The UM Staff Senate is a body that represents exempt and non-exempt UM staff from all over the campus as an advisory body to the President on matters concerning staff.
+The UM Staff Senate is a body that represents exempt and non-exempt UM staff from all over the campus as an advisory body to the President and senior leadership on matters concerning staff.

 1. What is the UM Staff Senate?

-Since 1994, the UM Staff Senate has advised the President’s Office on policies, procedures, and issues that affect your quality of life as a UM staff member.
+Since 1994, the UM Staff Senate has advised the President’s Office and senior leadership on policies, procedures, and issues that affect your quality of life as a UM staff member.

 2. What “issues” would matter to me?